g9020/virgo-accounts/program-notes.md

 Variables:

-%S - screen number (must be defined on entry)
+* %S - screen number (must be defined on entry)

-%J - field number (must be defined on entry)
+* %J - field number (must be defined on entry)

-X - input variable
+* X - input variable

-ERR - an error message (only defined if the input fails a validation check)
+* ERR - an error message (only defined if the input fails a validation check)

-other % variables used internally
+* other % variables used internally

 Globals: ^SCREEN, ^HELP, ^SEARCH

 Entry points:

-A^INPUT - for amendment
+* A^INPUT - for amendment

-D^INPUT - to display
+* D^INPUT - to display

 INPUT includes the following validation routines:

-DATE - Checks for a valid date.
-May be input as D/M/Y or D/M or -N where N is an offset from today, and is converted to DD/MM/YYYY format
+* DATE - Checks for a valid date.
+May be input in various formats (see user manual) and is converted to DD/MM/YYYY format

-TIME - Checks for a valid time.
+* TIME - Checks for a valid time.
 May be input as H:M and is converted to HH:MM

-EXIST - Checks for the existence of a record
+* EXIST - Checks for the existence of a record

-NOTEX - Checks that a record does not exist
+* NOTEX - Checks that a record does not exist

-EXDISP - Checks for the existence of a record and displays the description of the relevant field
+* EXDISP - Checks for the existence of a record and displays the relevant description

-AMOUNT - Checks that the value input is an amount (up to 7 numeric digits optionally followed by a decimal point and one or two further digits); * is also valid
+* AMOUNT - Checks that the value input is an amount (up to 7 numeric digits optionally followed by a decimal point and one or two further digits); * is also valid

-AMOUNTN - Checks that the value input is either an amount optionally preceded by a minus sign; * is also valid
+* AMOUNTN - Checks that the value input is either an amount optionally preceded by a minus sign; * is also valid

-NUMBER - Checks for a valid number
+* NUMBER - Checks for a valid number

-YESNO - Checks that the value input is either a "Y" or "N"
+* YESNO - Checks that the value input is either a "Y" or "N"

-INPUT also includes HELP and SEARCH routines.
+* also includes HELP and SEARCH routines.

 Entry of "?" in any field invokes HELP, which displays text from the ^HELP global.